MDhewei/AFTME/README.md

 ## AFTME source codes and usage

 ### Requirements:
-AFTME is written in Python, Python>=3.6 is needed.
+- AFTME is written in Python, Python>=3.6 is needed.

-Python Packages: Biopython, pandas, seaborn, Matplotlib, SciPy, NumPy
+- Python Packages: Biopython, pandas, seaborn, Matplotlib, SciPy, NumPy

-### [1.DistMat.py](https://github.com/MDhewei/AFTME/blob/master/DistMat.py): create distance matrix for each of ligands from given liganfinfo and nonredundant pdbID.
+### [1.
+DistMat.py](https://github.com/MDhewei/AFTME/blob/master/DistMat.py): Source codes to create distance matrix for each of ligands from given liganfinfo and nonredundant pdbID.

 #### Required arguments of the program:
 * -i/--inputfile: